yoursunny/NDNts-video/pptr/README.md

 Most published videos are encoded with either H264 or VP9 codec.
 Due to the limitation of Chromium browser installed by Puppeteer, this script can only playback VP9 encoded videos.

-`--duration` specifies the playback duration in milliseconds.
+`--timeout` specifies the playback timeout in milliseconds.
-The script stops the browser and exits as soon as this duration has elapsed, regardless of whether the video has completed playback.
+The script stops the browser and exits either 8 seconds after the playback completion or the timeout duration has elapsed, whichever occurs earlier.

 ## Interpreting Results